microsoft/reverse-proxy/docs/docfx/readme.md

 # DocFx

 This project builds the API and concept docs for this reverse-proxy repo.
+It uses a library called [DocFx](https://dotnet.github.io/docfx/tutorial/docfx_getting_started.html).

 ## Bulding the docs